Marilyn Denis: Personal life

 Denis resides in downtown Toronto.
 On May 8, 2018, Marilyn announced that she was engaged to her high-school prom date, Jim Helman.
 They married on June 19, 2018.

-Her son, Adam Wylde (born 1988) is the morning host with TJ and Jax Irwin, at Bell Media's CKFM-FM in Toronto, and the CEO, Head of Content & Partnerships at the Steve Dangle Podcast Network.
+Her son, Adam Wylde (born 1988), formerly the morning host with Jax Irwin, at Bell Media's CKFM-FM in Toronto, is the CEO and Head of Content & Partnerships at the Steve Dangle Podcast Network.

 Awards

-In 2005 and 2006, Marilyn won the Viewer's Choice Award at the Gemini Awards.
-In 2007, Denia won the Gemini for Best Host in a Lifestyle/Information series for Cityline.
+In 2005 and 2006, Denis won the Viewer's Choice Award at the Gemini Awards.
+In 2007, Denis won the Gemini for Best Host in a Lifestyle/Information series for Cityline.

 The Marilyn Denis Show was awarded Best Talk Program at the 2016 and 2018 Canadian Screen Awards.

-In 2006, Marilyn was honoured with Canadian Music Week's "Rosalie Award", named after Canadian radio pioneer Rosalie Trombley, best known as radio programmer for radio station CKLW in Windsor.
+In 2006, Denis was honoured with Canadian Music Week's "Rosalie Award", named after Canadian radio pioneer Rosalie Trombley, best known as radio programmer for radio station CKLW in Windsor.
 In 2017, Denis became the first female broadcaster to receive the Allan Waters Lifetime Achievement Award, presented at Canadian Music Week during the Canadian Music and Broadcast Industry Awards in Toronto.

+In 2024, she was named the recipient of the Academy of Canadian Cinema and Television's Lifetime Achievement Award at the 12th Canadian Screen Awards and was made a Member of Order of Ontario.